-OF THE PRESIDENT DR SOPHOCLES SOPHOCLEOUS
+OF THE FOUNDER AND PRESIDENT DR SOPHOCLES SOPHOCLEOUS

-I am pleased to use our updated website to review our 29 years of service – a multi-dimensional service covering the areas of research and education in natural and cultural heritage studies; most specifically in the areas of archaeology, history of art, cultural heritage, museologoy, theory and practice of conservation-restoration, natural and cultural landscapes, monuments of the Nature, the centuries old trees, the aromatic herbs and much more.
+I am pleased to use on behalf of our Administrative Council our updated website to review our 30 years of service – a multi-dimensional service covering the areas of research and education in natural and cultural heritage studies; most specifically in the areas of archaeology, history of art, cultural heritage, museum studies, exhibitions, theory and practice of conservation-restoration, natural heritage, restoration of the denatured landscapes, monuments of the Nature, the centuries old trees, and much more.
 It is worth noting separately two main projects:

 EIKONOLOGION-ΕΙΚΟΝΟΛΟΓΙΟΝ which constitutes the digital archives of the natural and cultural heritage of Cyprus.
 It is now an international platform on which academic scholars and university people can upload their own iconographic material.
 It is a research instrument in the service of the international academic community and the wide public.
 EIKONOLOGION is also an important instrument for he management of the natural and cultural heritage of Cyprus and offers the opportunity to post-graduate students of UCY to acquire experience in this area.